Who is Buddha? Origin, history and significance in Buddhism

 - an understanding of attachments,

-- and an ability to no longer be mechanically driven by its impulses.
+- and an ability to no longer be mechanically driven by one's impulses.

-From that moment on, Siddhartha became “the Buddha” and began to transmit a teaching.
+From this moment, Siddhartha becomes "the Buddha" and begins to transmit a teaching.

-The foundations of teaching: the Four Noble Truths
+The Foundations of the Teaching: The Four Noble Truths

-One of the best-known formulations of Buddhist teachings is based on the Four Noble Truths.
+One of the most well-known formulations of Buddhist teaching is based on the Four Noble Truths.
 They are often summarized simply:

 1. Suffering exists